Full Text of 1978 Treaty

 airspace and territorial waters and vessels and aircraft registered in that Contracting

-8. For the purposes of this Treaty, an aircraft shall be considered to be in flight
+Party if any such aircraft is in flight when the offense is committed. - For the purposes of this Treaty, an aircraft shall be considered to be in flight

 at any time from the moment when all its external doors are closed following the em